AnyBody/ammr/Docs/AnyMocap.rst

 doing any kind of mocap analysis with the `AnyBody Modeling System <http://anybodytech.com>`__.
 It currently support the following:

-* Full or lower body analysis
+* Using data from C3D files and BVH files
 * Forceplates: type 0-4
-* Using data from C3D files
 * Support standard force plates (Types 1-4)
 * Prediction of ground reaction forces
 * Easy setup with multiple trials and subjects